sungjin70/scoped-store-todo-demo/README.md

 # scoped-store-todo-demo
-A ToDo implementation using ScopedStore.
+A to-do implementation using ScopedStore.

 To show how to use ScopedStore, this demonstration does not use props, provider/injects, and VueX, which are the basic state-sharing methods provided by Vue.